mohan/csvdb/readme.md

 * ~300lines of PHP that implements ORM style database layer natively, *without SQL* and using only *CSV files*.
 	* PHP natively supports fgetcsv and fputcsv.
-	* No need for additional database software.
+	* No need for additional database software/extensions.
 	* Write your custom functions using CSVDB for each operation similar to SQL statements.
 * Implements `fixed width record` style.
 	* Seeking records is fast, as `record_ids (r_id)` are predictable (just a multiplier of record width).